 Acute Toxicity: Oral LD50 values in rats for all category members range from 739 (EGHE) to 3089 mg/kg bw (EGPE), with values increasing with decreasing molecular weight.
 Four to six hour acute inhalation toxicity studies were conducted for these chemicals in rats at the highest vapour concentrations practically achievable.
-Values range from LC0 > 85 ppm (508 mg/m3) for EGHE, LC50 > 400ppm (2620 mg/m3) for EGBEA to LC50 > 2132 ppm (9061 mg/m3) for EGPE.
+Values range from LC0 > 85 ppm (508 mg/m3) for EGPE, LC50 > 400ppm (2620 mg/m3) for EGBEA to LC50 > 2132 ppm (9061 mg/m3) for EGPE.
 No lethality was observed for any of these materials under these conditions.
 Dermal LD50 values in rabbits range from 435 mg/kg bw (EGBE) to 1500 mg/kg bw (EGBEA).
 Overall these category members can be considered to be of low to moderate acute toxicity.
 All category members cause reversible irritation to skin and eyes, with EGBEA less irritating and EGHE more irritating than the other category members.
 EGPE and EGBE are not sensitisers in experimental animals or humans.
 Signs of acute toxicity in rats, mice and rabbits are consistent with haemolysis (with the exception of EGHE) and non-specific CNS depression typical of organic solvents in general.
 Alkoxyacetic acid metabolites, propoxyacetic acid (PAA) and butoxyacetic acid (BAA), are responsible for the red blood cell hemolysis.
-Signs of toxicity in humans deliberately ingesting cleaning fluids containing 9-22% EGBE are similar to those of rats, with the exception of haemolysis or haemodilution as a result of administration of large volumes of fluid.
-Red blood cells of humans are many-fold more resist
+Signs of toxicity in humans deliberately ingesting cleaning fluids containing 9-22% EGBE are similar to those of rats, with the exception of haemoglobinuria were observed in some of the human cases, it is not clear if this was due to haemolysis or haemodilution as a result of